-The seasonal incidence of the pod borer complex on green gram revealed the presence of two major species, Helicoverpa armigera (Gram pod borer) and Maruca testulalis (Spotted pod borer) during the Kharif 2024 cropping season.
-The population of H. armigera was first recorded in the 31st Standard Meteorological Week (SMW) on August 5th with 0.40 larvae per five plants, gradually rising to a peak of 7.40 larvae per five plants during the 36th SMW.
-A population decline was noted thereafter, with only trace infestation observed by the 38th SMW.
+The seasonal incidence of the pod borer complex on green gram revealed the presence of two major species, Helicoverpa armigera (gram pod borer) and Maruca testulalis (spotted pod borer) during the Kharif, 2024.
+The population of H. armigera was first recorded in the 31st SMW on August 5th with 0.40 larvae per five plants, gradually it was raised to gets the peak of 7.40 larvae per five plants during the 36th SMW.
+A population decline was noted thereafter, with only trace infestation observed in the 38th SMW.
 The highest larval count coincided with meteorological parameters of 37.0°C maximum temperature, 28.0°C minimum temperature, 97% relative humidity, and 19.00 mm rainfall.
 Correlation analysis revealed a significant negative relationship between pod borer incidence and rainfall (r = -0.493), while other weather parameters such as minimum temperature and relative humidity showed non-significant effects at the 5% level of significance.
 These findings suggest that dry conditions with moderate to high humidity favour pod borer proliferation.

 Similarly, the spotted pod borer, M. testulalis, was also first observed during the 31stSMW with an initial population of 0.55 larvae per five plants.
 The population increased steadily, reaching its peak of 9.46 larvae per five plants in the 36thSMW.
 The peak incidence was recorded under weather conditions of 37.0°C maximum temperature, 28.0°C minimum temperature, 95% relative humidity, and no rainfall (0.00 mm).
 Unlike H. armigera, correlation analysis indicated a positive significant correlation between the spotted pod borer population and weather parameters at the 5% level of significance.
 This indicates that high temperature and humidity, coupled with a lack of rainfall, are conducive to M. testulalis build-up.
 The results highlight the importance of understanding pest-weather interactions for forecasting pest outbreaks and implementing timely management practices.
 (Table1)